 Inspiration From The Tiniest Kitten

 Inside one of these decaying shelters was a heartbreaking scene: five deceased kittens.
-Our hearts sank until moments later when a tiny head popped up from a dark back corner of the shelter.
+Our hearts sank until, moments later, a tiny head popped up from a dark back corner of the shelter.
 It took us about fifteen minutes to dismantle the makeshift shelter which consisted of a styrofoam cooler wrapped in plastic and tape with only one small access hole.
-Eyes still closed and covered in fleas, the wee calico kitten was rescued in the nick of time and rushed to the vet.
+Eyes still closed and covered in fleas, a wee calico kitten was rescued in the nick of time and rushed to the vet.

 This tiny survivor, who we named Tabitha, provided us with a ray of hope on an otherwise dark day.
 While bottle-feeding her later that evening, we decided that we could do better for outdoor colony cats and their dedicated caretakers.
 Inspired by Tabitha’s rescue, our founder designed and built a sturdy weather-proof shelter that is easy to access for emergencies, cleaning and seasonal re-stocking.
 Made of materials that will withstand the elements for many years, our durable shelters have two points of egress for safety and snap-in flaps for the winter season.